This page gives information on important work to develop a new national Youth Justice Strategy.

 However, youth crime and anti-social behaviour still has an adverse effect on local communities and is a cause for great concern.
 There is much to be done to deal more effectively with the factors that relate to the involvement of children and young people in crime and the impact on victims.
 This requires a concerted and collaborative approach from all agencies, working with local communities.

 It’s nearly two decades since the Children Act was enacted and it is timely to take stock, and focus on how we can do things better.
 Early this year, Minister of State David Stanton.
-T.D. who has special responsibility for Youth Justice in the Department of Justice and Equality, convened an expert Steering Group to advise and guide the development of a new national Youth Justice Strategy to come into effect during 2020.
+T.D. who has special responsibility for Youth Justice in the Department of Justice, convened an expert Steering Group to advise and guide the development of a new national Youth Justice Strategy to come into effect during 2020.
 This work incorporates a review of provisions in the Children Act.

 The development of the new Strategy will include wide ranging consultations with key stakeholders and an initial draft of the new Strategy will be available to support a public consultation process early in 2020.